igordejanovic/parglare/docs/index.md

     parameter to the parser constructor which is by default set to `\t\n `.
 If set to `None` no whitespace skipping is provided.
 If there is a rule `LAYOUT` in the grammar this rule is used instead.
-An additional parser with the grammar defined by the `LAYOUT` rule will be built to handle whitespaces.
+An additional parser with the grammar defined by the `LAYOUT` rule will be built to handle white-spaces.
+You have access to the skipped part of the input in the action called on next successful recognition.

 * [**Error recovery**](./handling_errors.md#error-recovery)